 The Council on Undergraduate Research, founded in 1978, is a national organization of individual and institutional members representing over 900 colleges and universities.

 The Council on Undergraduate Research is a national 501(c) (3) not-for-profit educational organization.
 CUR is governed by a Council, which is elected by the members of each of our seven disciplinary divisions, one at-large division, and one division for undergraduate research program directors.
 The Council elects an Executive Committee, which in turn chooses a National Executive Officer, who manages the national office.
 CUR is a grassroots organization whose principal support comes from its dues-paying individual and institutional members.
 Together, they represent over 900 colleges and universities.
 Most of our members are private and public liberal arts colleges and comprehensive universities, although our membership does include faculty and administrators from research universities with a strong emphasis on undergraduate education.
 CUR accepts grants, contracts, and contributions.
-CUR hosts an undergraduate research poster session on Capitol Hill, produces a Quarterly journal, and provides special Institutes on undergraduate research and faculty development as well as a bi-annual national conference.
+CUR hosts an undergraduate research poster session on Capitol Hill produces a Quarterly journal and provides special Institutes on undergraduate research and faculty development as well as a bi-annual national conference.

-Georgia College CUR Councilors
+Georgia College CUR councilors and Cur campus contact

-Georgia College holds a CUR Enhanced Membership.
 Becoming a member is FREE and easy for faculty, staff, and students.
 Scan the CUR Code to go directly to the application, be sure to type in Georgia College and the cost goes to $0.00

 For more information click on here: CUR